-I printed Table 3-1 (page 61 & 53 in the PMBOK) and all data flow diagrams to understand interaction of processes along the logical process-chain.
+I printed the process table and all data flow diagrams to understand interaction of processes along the logical process-chain.

-Every day, I practiced 47 processes with their key ITTOs.
+Every day, I practiced writing down the processes along with their key ITTOs.
 I strongly feel that understanding the Inputs, Tools & Techniques, and Outputs based on their concepts helps a lot during the exam.

 How Was The Exam For Me?

 What I found is that the questions on the exam were VERY situation-based.
 This means that only studying PMP concepts is NOT enough to pass the exam.
 We need to be able to apply these concepts to a real-time project situation and choose answers as a way to address that situation.

 This comes from practicing mock tests.
 Hence I highly recommend you invest in a mix of study books (or video courses) AND PMP mock test simulators.